+National Civil Aviation Security Committee.
 (2) The National Civil Aviation Security Committee shall be appointed by the Cabinet Secretary and shall consist of persons from ministries, departments, agencies, air navigation service providers and other organisations at Kenyan airports, aircraft operators and other related entities.

-(3) Without limiting the generality of subregulation (2) the Cabinet Secretary shall, in appointing members of the National Civil Aviation Security Committee, ensure that it comprises one member from each of the following departments, agencies or organisations-
+(3) Without limiting the generality of sub regulation (2) the Cabinet Secretary shall, in appointing members of the National Civil Aviation Security Committee, ensure that it comprises one member from each of the following departments, agencies or organisations -

 - (a) the Authority;

-- (b) the ministry responsible for civil aviation;
+- (b) the Ministry responsible for civil aviation;

 - (c) the Chairperson of the National Air Transport Facilitation Committee;

 - (d) the airports authority;

-- (e) the ministry responsible for security or internal affairs;
+- (e) the Ministry responsible for security or internal affairs;

 - (f) National Intelligence Service;

 - (g) the Kenya airports police;

 - (h) the Kenya Defence Forces;

 - (i) the department of immigration services;

-- (j) associations of domestic or local and international scheduled airlines;
+- (j) representative of the airlines;

 - (k) the Communications Authority of Kenya;

-- (l) the customs and border control;
+- (1) the customs and border control;

-- (m)the ministry responsible for foreign affairs;
+- (m) the Ministry responsible for foreign affairs;

-- (n) the ministry responsible for health;
+- (n) the Ministry responsible for health;

-- (o) the national agency responsible for counter-terrorism;
+- (o) the national agency responsible for counter-terrorism; and

 - (p) the Kenya Wildlife Service.

 (4) The members of the National Civil Aviation Security Committee shall hold office on terms and conditions recommended by the Authority and specified in their instruments of appointment.

 (5) The members of the National Civil Aviation Security Committee shall be paid such sitting and other allowances as the Authority may determine.